- Amit Kumar Career Development

 There’s something different about seeing physical photos of times well spent, instead of scrolling through yet another screen.

 To be honest with you, I was quite surprised when I joined PhotoBox.
 I knew the work would be really interesting.
 I failed to recognize just how meaningful it would be.

-What does your role as Head of Marketing Technology entail?
+The Role as Head of Marketing Technology

 It’s a new role.
 It kind of evolved into itself, Darwin style, owing to a number of complex factors.
 Chiefly, there was the fact that PhotoBox grew quickly by acquiring different brands.